 Right after coming home from school.
 I throw myself on the couch.
 I am unconscious in about ten seconds.
 Totally spent.

-A troubled boy swore at me while waving his fist in my face.
-An underperforming girl sneered at me after serving a detention, declaring, “My mom’s not going to be happy about this.”
-A parent yelled at me accusingly that his son is failing my course because he thinks I’m boring.
-A fellow teacher refused to share materials with me when I was unexpectedly assigned to his course the day before the start of school.
-I’ve just been told a funeral is being held for an ex-student who has just committed suicide…
+A troubled boy swore at me, waving his fist in my face.
+An underperforming girl sneered at me during a detention, declaring, “My mom’s not going to be happy about this.
+A fellow teacher refused to share materials with me when I’m unexpectedly assigned his course.
+I’ve been told an ex-student has just committed suicide…

 Not every day is so unpleasantly eventful.
 But these incidents are a regular part of the job.

 Then I read or watch the news: people mowed down by a terrorist truck while walking to work; another teenage girl commits suicide after being bullied on the Internet; a man and woman are convicted of beating their toddler to death.
 People of differing opinions physically assault each other in a political rally…

 Now, especially with social media, everyone has an opinion on everything that happens: “You’re an idiot!” or “You don’t know what you are talking about, you *&##@#$!!” or “Go crawl back under your rock you bleepin’ bigot!”

 Even when we try to do good, we do it badly, with our self-righteous judgements, indignant posturing, impure motivations…